m-soro/pata-tap-clone/README.md

 * paperjs
 * howlerjs

-This project also introduces to HTML canvas.
+This project is also an introduction to HTML canvas.